antonromanov1/dragon-book-compiler/README.md

 gcc input.s -o input
 ```

-Run the generated (by assembler) file:
+Run the generated (by the assembler) file:
 ```bash
 ./input
 ```